A pharmacist looks over a prescription with a customer.

 The Experiential Education Program offers a series of rotations that help you apply what you’ve learned in the classroom to real-world pharmacy practice.

-As you work closely with experienced preceptors in patient care clinics, hospitals, community pharmacies, and primary care centers, you’ll build confidence and develop the essential patient-care skills you need for your career.
+As you work closely with experienced preceptors in patient care clinics, hospitals, community pharmacies, and primary care centres, you’ll build confidence and develop the essential patient-care skills you need for your career.
 You’ll start with Introductory Pharmacy Practice rotations early in the program, followed by Advanced Pharmacy Practice rotations in your fourth year.

 Program outline